cristianmatache/machine_learning_emotion_rec/README.md

 It will install pip3 alognside the following libraries: networkx, matplotlib, pandas, scipy, numpy.

+## Testing the decision trees with new data

+You can test our implementation of decision trees and decision forest by inputing the path to the .mat file you want to test in the following way:

+To test decision trees implementation:
+  '''
+  python3 test.py PATH_TO_FILE tree
+  '''

+To test decision forest implementation:
+  '''
+  python3 test.py PATH_TO_FILE forest
+  '''

 ## Running the algorithms

 We provide a command-line based program.
 The default command, which will run the decision forest algorithm on the Data/cleandata_students.mat is: